About The Artist

 MUSIC INKED INTO ART: THE BODY OF WORK

-All drawings are created from life as the music is being performed in the venues or in the artist’s studio, and it is a point of pride that the artist does not utilize photography in creating these images unless some aspect of a commission requires it, i.e. depicting historical subjects.
+All drawings are created from life as the music is being performed in the venues, festivals, or in the artist’s studio, and it is a point of pride to the artist that she does not utilize photography in creating these images unless some aspect of a commission requires it, i.e. depicting historical subjects.

-Each one starts out in a spiral-bound Aquabee sketchbook, either 11″x14″ with 60 pages or 14″17″ with 50 pages.
+Each one starts out in a spiral-bound Aquabee sketchbook, either 11″x14″ with 60 pages or 14″ x 17″ with 50 pages.
 The paper is 93lb archival acid-free professional quality.
-Each book is consecutively numbered (i.e. Rhys NOLA Sketchbook #1 was begun in October 2011 and the most recent, #71 in March 2017).
-The work begins with an H-lead pencil, and fountain pens filled with Noodler’s ink are utilized soon after.
+Each book is consecutively numbered (i.e. Rhys NOLA Sketchbook #1 was begun in October 2011 and the most recent, #104, in February 2020).